karaidon/karaidon-arduino/README.md

 *envgen:*

-ADSR envelope generator, using the analog output on the Teensy.
+linear ADSR envelope generator, using the analog output on the Teensy.

 *clockblock:*